NYCSK8

 Safety

-Throughout this guide, "street skating" is used in the literal sense; i.e., getting about town on one's skates.
+Throughout this guide, "street skating" is used in the literal sense; i.e., getting about town on city streets on one's skates.

 Despite their variable condition, the streets of Manhattan almost seem designed for skating.
-There certainly seem to be a lot of people in this town who use their Rollerblades, Salomons, and K2s for basic transportation.
-You may raise a sweat and suffer bus exhaust, but it saves you the $2.00 for a subway or bus token.
+At the height of inline skating's popularity, there seemed to be a lot of people in this town using their Rollerblades for basic transportation.
+You might raise a sweat and suffer bus exhaust, but it saved the cost of subway or bus fare.

-And while I have enormous respect for the ability of cab drivers to avoid hitting cyclists, skaters and other cars, the movement of taxis is (perhaps as a consequence) notoriously unpredictable.
-And then there are the take-out food delivery guys, who all too often ride their lightless and apparently brakeless bicycles the wrong way down one-way streets.
+But while we have enormous respect for the ability of cab drivers to avoid hitting cyclists, skaters of all types, scooter riders, and other cars, the movement of taxis is (perhaps as a consequence) notoriously unpredictable.
+And then there are the take-out food deliveristas, who all too often ride their lightless and apparently brakeless bicycles the wrong way down one-way streets.

 The moral of the story is... well actually, there are several of them: